Moscow sees “poor prospects” for EU relations under new leadership

 peskov

-Dmitry Peskov, the Russian president’s press secretary.
+Dmitry Peskov, press secretary of Russian President Vladimir Putin.
 Credit: Anadolu Ajansı

 Moscow sees “poor prospects” for EU relations under new leadership